maxpetruk/kottans-frontend/README.md

 # Front-End Course from gorgeous [Kottans](https://kottans.org/)

-## Repository dedicated to taking part in [Kottans frontend course](https://github.com/kottans/frontend)
+## The repository is dedicated to taking part in [Kottans frontend course](https://github.com/kottans/frontend)

 ## What I have done so far :rocket: